CodeSeoul/event_member_management_planning/data_model.md

 ## Event Vote
 An event vote entity represents a [Member](#member)'s support for a user-submitted proposed [Event](#event).
 It only needs to track the member, event, and timestamp of the vote.

+# Event Video
+An event video entity represents a video of an [Event](#event).
+The video can be either a live stream or a recording of the event posted afterwards.
+The entity should include a link to the video and whether the video is a livestream or a recording.

+The entity should reference the event it belongs to.

 ## Series
 A series entity represents a collection of related and/or sequential [Events](#event).
 A series also has a name (TODO: max length).
 For now, that's all.